 Develop an evacuation plan

 If you know that you live in a hurricane prone area, you should make a hurricane evacuation plan ASAP as a precaution.
 Hurricanes are very unpredictable and you don’t want to be scrambling last minute to put together an evacuation plan if a hurricane is heading your way.
 Kathy Phillips, a Senior Underwriter at USAA, recommends creating a family evacuation plan that includes figuring out more than one escape route to your destination and calling ahead to shelters to make sure they can take your entire family, including pets.
 Part of your evacuation plan should also include telling family and friends where you’re heading, ensuring the cars are full of gas, and having extra cash on hand.
-Check out this expert guide for navigating life’s scariest perils and everyday frustrations.

 Build an emergency kit

 You should have an emergency kit or two no matter where you live, but they are an absolute must if you live in an area frequented by hurricanes.
 “Don’t wait until the hurricane is at your door to figure out what you do,” Phillips says.
 You can either purchase a pre-made emergency kit (Phillips recommends the American Red Cross kits), but if you can also make your own.
 According to Phillips, your kit should include enough water for three days (one gallon per person per day), three days’ worth of non-perishable food items, necessary medications, important documents and paperwork, a regular first aid kit, flashlight, and either a weather radio or regular radio (make sure you have batteries for it, too!).
 These are the U.S. states most prone to natural disasters.